 An EOT does not mean employees directly own the shares; it means that the shares the trust holds will be ultimately used to the benefit of the employees at the point of a distribution an annual bonus distributions.
 That doesn’t necessarily mean it will be today’s employees; instead, it will be the employees in the business at the time of the bonus grant or on exit, i.e. it is employees as a body rather than individual share ownership.

 There are four main conditions that you have to meet to set up an EOT:

 - The trust must at all times own more than 50% of the share capital of the business (or Parent Company, if part of a group) and must control the business in both income, capital and voting terms.
 Which means owners have to watch what happens in the company post-acquisition, such as the issue of share options diluting all shareholders or the EOT, particularly if the trust doesn’t acquire all of the share capital on day one.

-- All employees must benefit from the scheme, excluding any employees in the business who already holds 5%+ of the share capital in the business at the time the trust is set up, who cannot benefit from the scheme.
+- All employees must benefit from the scheme, excluding any employees in the business who already hold 5%+ of the share capital in the business at the time the trust is set up, who cannot benefit from the scheme.

-- All employees must also be treated equally; benefits from the trust can be distinguished by a small number of factors (e.g. remuneration, length of service or hours worked) but otherwise, treatment must be equal.
+- All employees must also be treated equally; benefits from the trust can be distinguished by a small number of factors (e.g. remuneration, length of service and/or hours worked) but otherwise, treatment must be equal.